Skip to content

 --offload_refiner Lazy-load the LTX-2 refiner only when needed; release afterwards.

---sampling_algo flow_euler_ltx (default, bidirectional).
+--sampling_algo auto (default).
+Uses chunk_flow_euler for chunk-causal teacher configs and flow_euler_ltx otherwise.
 For streaming use the dedicated wm/inference_sana_wm_streaming.py.

 Efficient-Large-Model/SANA-WM_bidirectional: